Florida Divorce by Publication

 Step 1 – Information Necessary for Florida Divorce by Publication Process

-Client Intake – Complete one of the forms available on this page and submit it to our office.
+Client Intake – Complete one of the forms available on one the service page above and submit it to our office.
 We will call you to confirm the information, answer any questions and email an invoice.

 We will prepare the forms using the information provided and submit them to you typically within 24 hours to your email.
 Please keep in mind we work Monday through Friday.

 Once you receive the forms please review them to make sure all of the information is accurate.
 If there are any typos please let us know and we will make the changes and resubmit the documents to you.

 Let us know if you need us to send the publication to you in the mail.
 We will do so without any additional charge.